Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: Introduction

-The rationale of improved efficiency through covariate adjustment, even with a likely misspecified linear working model, can be clearly articulated within the super-population framework\footnote{In contrast to the randomization-based framework prevalent in experimental design literature, the super-population framework assumes that enrolled subjects are a random draw from a hypothetical infinite population, often characterized by a probability distribution denoted by $\bbP$.}.
-In this setup, classical semiparametric theory indicates that the Augmented Inverse Probability Weighting (AIPW) estimator, rather than the Inverse Probability Weighting (IPW) estimator \citep{horvitz1952generalization} or the G-formula estimator \citep{robins1986new}, achieves the smallest possible asymptotic variance, more precisely the Semiparametric Variance Bound (SVB), when the outcome regression model is correctly specified.
-The SVB of the ATE is characterized by the (first-order) influence function of the ATE, a central concept in semiparametric theory; see \citet{fisher2021visually} for a pedagogical introduction.
-The variance reduction property of the AIPW estimator, constructed based on the influence function, can be easily ``visualized geometrically'': the augmented term subtracted from the IPW estimator can be represented as an $L_{2} (\bbP)$-\emph{projection} of the IPW estimator onto a specific subspace, thereby reducing variance through the contracting norm property of the projection.
-This geometric intuition persists even when the augmented term replaces the true outcome regression model with a potentially misspecified linear working model.
+Covariate adjustment methods in RCT have a long history in statistics \citep{freedman2008regressiona, freedman2008regressionb}.
+Adjustment using linear or simple parametric working models \citep{ma2022regression, ye2023toward} has been endorsed in the latest statistical analysis guidelines issued by the U.S. Food and Drug Administration (FDA) \citep{FDA2023}.
+The rationale for the improved efficiency through covariate adjustment, even with a likely misspecified linear working model, can be clearly articulated within the superpopulation framework.
+As noted in \citet{richardson2014causal}, the semiparametric theory developed in \citet{robins1994estimation} motivated key works on covariate adjustment in RCT \citep{tsiatis2008covariate, moore2009covariate}.
+Specifically, the theory indicates that the Augmented Inverse Probability Weighting (AIPW) estimator, rather than the Inverse Probability Weighting (IPW) estimator, achieves the smallest possible asymptotic variance, more precisely the Semiparametric Variance Bound (SVB), when the outcome model is correctly specified.
+The SVB of the ATE is characterized by its (first-order) influence function, a central concept in semiparametric theory.
+The variance reduction property of the AIPW estimator, constructed based on the influence function, can be explained geometrically: the augmented term subtracted off the IPW estimator can be viewed as a \emph{projection} of the IPW estimator onto a specific subspace, thereby reducing variance through the contracting norm property of the projection.
+This intuition holds even with a misspecified linear model.

-In CRE, the unadjusted estimator coincides with the IPW estimator, while the adjusted estimator (see \eqref{adjusted estimator} for its specific form) is algebraically equivalent to the AIPW estimator, utilizing an estimated working linear outcome regression model.
-Therefore, the aforementioned reasoning extends to the variance reduction property of the adjusted estimator compared to the unadjusted one, particularly in the classical fixed $p$, large $n$ asymptotic regime, where semiparametric theory operates effectively.
-This intuition will be elaborated further in Section \ref{sec:hoif}.
+In CRE, the unadjusted estimator coincides with the IPW estimator, while the adjusted estimator (see \eqref{adjusted estimator} for its specific form) is algebraically equivalent to the AIPW estimator, using an estimated linear working model for the outcome regression.
+Thus, the previous geometric reasoning shows variance reduction for the adjusted over unadjusted estimator in fixed $p$ (dimension of baseline covariates), large $n$ regimes.
+Section~\ref{sec:hoif} elaborates this intuition.